Additional requirements for admission to the secondary Teacher Education program

 Abbotsford, B.C.
 V2S 7M8

-UFV will calculate your grade point average (GPA) on the most recent two years (approximately 60 semester hours) of undergraduate course work (this may include post-degree course work).
-Applicants with a GPA below 2.8 on a 4.33 scale will not be considered.
+UFV will calculate grade point average on the most recent two years (approximately 60 semester hours) of undergraduate coursework (Note: this may include post-degree coursework).
+Applicants with a grade point below a 2.8 on the 4.33 point scale in this calculation will not be considered.

 Criminal Record Check